Convergence analysis of the intrinsic surface finite element method: Numerical analysis of ISFEM

 \section{Numerical analysis of ISFEM}

-In this section we provide convergence estimates showing that the ISFEM achieves optimal (second order) convergence.
-Our theoretical results build upon the definition of the basis function $\nodalBasis{j}$ (\cref{eq:basis}) and the density estimate in \cref{prop:basisprop}.
-The standard FEM theory is then adapted to the intrinsic setting.
-Special attention will be devoted to the analysis of the influence on convergence errors of surface geometric characteristics, such as, e.g., metric tensor and curvatures.
+In this section we provide $\Sob{1}$ estimates showing that the ISFEM achieves optimal convergence.
+The standard FEM theory is adapted to the intrinsic setting, with special attention to the analysis of the influence on convergence errors of surface geometric characteristics, such as, e.g., metric tensor and curvatures.
 For this purpose we will introduce in our analysis different constants.
 The symbol $C$ will denote a generic constant not depending on $\meshparam[\Cell]$ nor on surface properties.
 The symbol $\ConstGeom[i]$ will be used to identify constants that are independent of $\meshparam[\Cell]$ but depend upon different surface geometric quantities.
 When working on single elements, we will use the symbol $\ConstGeom[i,\Cell]$ to denote the $i$-th constant defined on $\Cell$.

 As usual in FEM theory, this effort will be divided in two parts.
 First, the local analysis in \cref{subsec:approx} will develop approximation and interpolation errors on a single triangle.
 Then, these local results will be combined in \cref{subsec:conv} to yield the final estimates on the full surface.